nfalbo213/pop-up_image/README.md

         </div>
 ```

-4) Copy and paste the rules in `style.css` to your project's CSS file (Exclude the `.pop-up-image` rules, and make the nessecary style changes to match your project)
+4) Copy and paste the rules in `style.css` to your project's CSS file (Exclude the `.pop-up-image` rules, make nessesary changes to `.zoomed-img` `height:` and `width:` rules to match sizing with your image(s), and make any other style changes to match your project)

 5) Add `imagePopUp.js` as a module in your HTML using: